egger0a6/google-homepage/README.md

-Odin-Project project in which we deconstruct a webpage and rebuilding it using different CSS styles.
+Odin-Project project> Google Homepage is deconstructed and rebuilt using html and CSS.